Hanns Eisler: In East Germany

 A week later, the East German uprising of 1953 pushed those debates from the agenda.
 Eisler fell into a deep depression, and consequently did not write the music for the opera.
 In his last work, "Ernste Gesänge" ('Serious Songs'), written between spring 1961 and August 1962, Eisler attempted to work through his depression, taking up the 20th Congress of the Communist Party of the Soviet Union with its demise of the Stalin cult, as a sign of hope for a future enabling to "live without fear".
 Although he continued to work as a composer and to teach at the East Berlin conservatory, the gap between Eisler and the cultural functionaries of East Germany grew wider in the last decade of his life.
 During this period, he befriended musician Wolf Biermann and tried to promote him, but in 1976, Biermann would be stripped of his GDR citizenship while on concert tour in West Germany.

 Eisler collaborated with Brecht until the latter's death in 1956.
 He never recovered completely from his friend's demise, and his remaining years were marred by depression and declining health.

 Illness and death

-On 6 September 1962, he died of a fatal heart attack in East Berlin at the age of 64, and is buried near Brecht in the Dorotheenstadt cemetery.
-Previously, he had been bedridden for 3 months after his first heart attack.
+On 6 September 1962, Eisler died of a heart attack in East Berlin at the age of 64, and is buried near Brecht in the Dorotheenstadt cemetery.
+He had been bedridden for three months after his first heart attack.
 He had been a heavy smoker since he was a child, smoking up to 100 cigarettes a day on occasion.
 He became a heavy drinker later in life and developed alcoholism.
 He had slept very little and ate poorly, and as a result he also suffered from chronic fatigue and malnutrition.